 Back when the Premier League still had 22 teams, things were very different for fans of Blackburn Rovers.
 Bankrolled by the wealthy Jack Walker, Blackburn’s squad was filled with a number of players who would go on to become Premier League legends, including Alan Shearer, Chris Sutton and Colin Hendry.

-Having finished in second place in the previous season, eight points behind Manchester United, the pair would do battle once again and this time it would prove to be a lot closer.
+Having finished in second place in the previous season, eight points behind Manchester United, the pair would do battle once again and in what would prove to be one of the most close title races in memory.

 On the final day of the season, Blackburn travelled to Liverpool knowing that a win would secure them their first title for 81 years.
 However, things didn’t go to plan.
 In scenes that mirrored those at Old Trafford last week, when United knew that victory over Manchester City would hand Liverpool the title, in this scenario it was Liverpool who would decide whether United would be Champions.